 The proposal: French residents can buy a 50-euro gift card with which they can obtain music from a subscription service; in turn, they'll be given a 50 percent discount on their purchases.
 It's not all half-off deals forever, though: The service will run for two years, with the government restricting each citizen to one of these discount cards per year.

 Get the Music Newsletter

-Keep your thumb on the local music scene with music features, additional online music listings and show picks.
-We'll also send special ticket offers and music promotions available only to our Music Newsletter subscribers.
+Keep your thumb on the local music scene each week with music news, trends, artist interviews and concert listings.
+We'll also send you special ticket offers and music deals.